ravibhojwani/payments/README.md

 Address:
 rXieaAC3nevTKgVu2SYoShjTCS2Tfczqx

-DAI and NANO added
-Waves on MEDUIM LINK;
-WIREX Offical link;

-reduce to to widjet
+create {reduce to to widjet}
+see ZEC widjet